 Another big point is the budget.
 It's important to remember that the camera is just part of what you are going to need, depending on your interests they'll be other lenses, a tripod, filters, etc. Lenses are not an area to skimp on, the quality of the lens is in some ways more important than the camera.
 There is no point spending a lot of money on a camera with a high quality sensor, if you're going to put low quality glass in front of it.
 The same goes for filters too.

-I tried in 2017 to use the Olympus OM-D E-M1 Mark II, but I had some issues that I couldn't get around, so I moved back to Sony.
+In 2017 I tried the Olympus OM-D E-M1 Mark II for a year.
+Although I loved the function and ergonomics of the system, it was a good fit for me.
+I like to take pictures in low light and I had some issues that I couldn't get around, with the level of noise in this situation.
+So I moved back to Sony in 2018.
 You can read more about this in my blog.